 Take a look at these headlines.
 They’re all about ULIPS.

-There were only one set of folks for who ULIPS created tremendous wealth.
-The one’s selling it.
+There were only one set of folks for who ULIPS created tremendous wealth — to the one’s selling it.
 This group includes insurance agents, bank’s relationship managers, financial advisors and insurance companies.

-One of the program attendees mentioned having signed up for a ULIP a year ago.
-She was also mis-sold stating.
+One of the program attendees mentioned having invested in a ULIP a year ago.
+She was also missold stating: